thomasantony12/Human-Activity-Recognition/README.md

 ## License

--This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Acknowledgements

--Streamlit for the web framework.
+- Streamlit for the web framework.
--TensorFlow/Keras for the deep learning tools.
+- TensorFlow/Keras for the deep learning tools.
--Dataset providers used for training the LRCN model.
+- Dataset providers used for training the LRCN model.

 ## Contact